videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/end-session.md

 ---
 sidebar_position: 1
-sidebar_label: Get Session Details
+sidebar_label: End Session
 ---

-# Get Session Details
+# End Session

-Use the following Rest API to list session details.
+Use the following Rest API to end a running session.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';